mapeditor/tiled-to-godot-export/README.md

   Creates an empty `Node2D` at the specified position.
 Can be useful for defining spawn points for example.

 If present, the `groups` custom string property will add the generated entity to the specified Godot scene groups.
 Accepts multiple groups via comma separation: `Group1, Group2`.

+## Godot Custom Parameters

+This plugin supports exporting custom parameters as Godot node parameters and Godot meta parameters.

+- To set the Godot node name for the TileMap create a property that begins with "godot:name".
+The value of the property will be the name of the Node when imported into Godot.
+  Example: godot:name = MapName

+- To set the Godot node type for the TileMap create a property that begins with "godot:type".
+The value of the property should be the name of a built in Godot Type.
+  Example: godot:type = Node2D

+- To set the Godot node name for the Group Layer create a property that begins with "godot:name".
+The value of the property will be the name of the Node when imported into Godot.
+  Example: godot:name = GroupName

+- To set the Godot node type for the Group Layer create a property that begins with "godot:type".
+The value of the property should be the name of a built in Godot Type.
+  Example: godot:type = YSort

+- To set Godot node parameters add a custom property on that object in Tiled that begins with "godot:node:".
+The value after the colon should be the full name of the paramter to be set in Godot.
+  Example: godot:node:cell_y_sort = true

+- To set Godot node meta parameters add a custom property on that object in Tiled that begins with "godot:meta:".
+The value after the colon should be the full name of the meta paramter to be set in Godot.
+  Example: godot:meta:custom_parameter = 123

 ## Long term plans